shangchiwu/advanced-image-processor/README.md

 The image editor used in the Advanced Image Processing course.

-The Advanced Image Processor is a simple image editor, which is written in C++ 17 and runs on Windows, and can be compiled into single executable.
+The Advanced Image Processor is a simple image editor, which is written in C++17 and runs on Windows, and can be compiled into single executable.

 ## Features

 ### Image File Formats

-The Advanced Image Processor supports opening the following image file formats: BMP, GIF, JPEG, PNG, PPM (P5, P6).
-And save image to JPG or PNG image file.
+- Open: BMP, GIF, JPEG, PNG, PPM (P5 and P6)
+- Save: JPG, PNG

 ### Functions

 - Open and save image to another formats.
+- Convert a image to gray scale and show its histogram.
 - ...and more features in the future.

 ## Dependencies